Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

-To begin with, accuracy of the BKE--US method (Algorithm~\ref{alg:base}) can be improved by adding supervised learning elements, where one can train the neural network to fit $\hat{q}(\* x; \thetab)$ to known estimates of $ q ( \* x ) $.
+To begin with, the accuracy of the BKE--US method (Algorithm~\ref{alg:base}) can be improved by adding supervised learning elements, where one can train the neural network to fit $\hat{q}(\* x; \thetab)$ to known estimates of $ q ( \* x ) $.
 It has been found that supervised learning elements in the context of training neural network models achieve better performance by finding global minima in problems originally devoid of such elements \citep{du2018gradient, du2019gradient,hardtrecht}.
 In our case, supervised learning can be implemented by evaluating an estimate of $ q ( \* x) $ denoted as the empirical committor function $ q_\mathrm{emp}(\* x) $ using short trajectories that start from a configuration $\* x$.
-The quantity $ q_\mathrm{emp}(\* x) $ can be obtained from a sample-mean estimator of Eq.~\eqref{eq:forwardqdef}:
+The quantity $ q_\mathrm{emp}(\* x) $ can be obtained from a sample-mean estimator of \cref{eq:forwardqdef}:

 where the averaging is performed over $H$-many trajectories that are conditioned upon starting at $\* x_0 = \* x$, and ending at the first-passage time $\tau$.
-This estimator obeys the binomial distribution, and its variance scales as $ \frac{1}{H} $ \cite{peters2006}.
-It is important to note that supervised learning of committor functions without importance sampling is ineffective, since it is necessary for the neural network to be trained on empirical committor values corresponding to rare events, i.e., configurations along the transition tube including the transition state.
-To this end, one may use either umbrella sampling as described before or the FTS method, which will be introduced in Section~\ref{sec:basefts}, to target the transition tube.
+This estimator obeys the binomial distribution and its variance scales as $ \frac{1}{H} $ \cite{peters2006}.
+It is important to note that supervised learning of committor functions without importance sampling is ineffective since it is necessary for the neural network to be trained on empirical committor values corresponding to rare events, i.e., configurations along the transition tube including the transition state.
+To this end, one may use either umbrella sampling as described before or the FTS method, which will be introduced in \cref{sec:basefts}, to target the transition tube.

 At this stage, an objective function must be formulated to inform $ \hat{q}(\* x; \thetab) $ with the empirical committor function $ q_\mathrm{emp}(\* x) $.
-To this end, a loss function in supervised learning is typically postulated as the squared-error for every configuration $\* x$:
+To this end, a loss function in supervised learning is typically postulated as the squared error for every configuration $\* x$: